shadow-robot/sr_grip_documentation/docs/resources/creating_moveit_config.rst

 1. Copy an existing moveit_config package
 ############################################
-Instead of creating a moveit config package from scratch, we are going to start from an existing one.
+Instead of creating a MoveIt! configuration package from scratch, we are going to start from an existing one.
 First create an empty folder in :code:`/home/projects/shadow/base/src`, which name will be the name of the moveit config package (we advise you to make it end with *_moveit_config*) and copy the content of this `repository <https://github.com/ARQ-CRISP/template_moveit_config.git>`_ inside it.
 You can also initialize a repository if you want to keep it in git.
 Your folder should now contain two folders and two files, as follows:

 .. code-block:: bash